You can install Linux tools, editors, and IDEs on your Pixelbook. These can be used to write code, create apps, and more.

 Note: Linux support is still in Beta.
 You might experience issues.

 - Select the time in the bottom right to open your status area.

 - Follow the steps on the screen.
 Setup can take 10 minutes or more.

 - A terminal window opens.
-You can run Linux commands, install more tools using the APT package manager, and customise your shell.
+You can run Linux commands, install more tools using the APT package manager, and customize your shell.

-Your Chrome OS device typically protects your computer by running each app in a 'sandbox'.
+Your Chrome OS device typically protects your computer by running each app in a "sandbox."
 However, all Linux apps are run inside the same sandbox.
-This means that a harmful Linux app can affect other Linux apps, but not the rest of your device.
+This means a harmful Linux app can affect other Linux apps, but not the rest of your device.

 Permissions and files shared with Linux are available to all Linux apps.